tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 You can buy a poster of images like this from the site [art.com](https://www.art.com/gallery/id--a7/piet-mondrian-posters.htm) for around $100 to $200, or find originals similar to it on the site [sothebys.com](https://www.sothebys.com/en/artists/piet-mondrian) for around $2,000,000 to over $30,000,000.

-The fact that Mondrian's paintings now sell for amounts that most of us will never be able to afford is proof that his vision was truly prophetic.
+The fact that Mondrian's paintings, which are now around 100 years old, sell for amounts that most of us will never be able to afford is proof that his vision was truly prophetic.
 In trying to understand his art, I've spent a considerable amount of time reading his *Collected Writings,* which are quite challenging to read.

-And although Mondrian's work is valuable today, he lived humbly.
+Although Mondrian's work is valuable today, he lived humbly.
-According to the Chronology in his *Collected Writings,* times had to supplement "his small income by painting watercolors of flowers" [1922, p. xxii].
+According to the *Chronology* in his *Collected Writings,* at times he had to supplement "his small income by painting watercolors of flowers" [1922, p. xxii].

 Also in his *Collected Writings* is this quote, from a letter he wrote to Arnold Saalborn around 1910:

 > But since I do not earn much with "my kind of work," I also have to devote a great deal of time to work for the mass, that is,
 > a more conventional manner of painting -- so I have to work twice as much [p.
 19].

-In this article I focus on how I eventually learned what Piet Mondrian means by the word *plastic,* because that is essential to understanding Mondrian's writings.
+In this article I focus on what Piet Mondrian means by the word *plastic,* because that is essential to understanding Mondrian's writings, and on how I eventually learned what he means by the word.

 ## Piet Mondrian's *Collected Writings*